Which Is The Most Energy-Efficient Space Heater? Six Reviews & Some Tips

 The idea here is to use consistent convection to maintain a uniform room temperature.
 They take a long time to heat up, but you'll notice a difference in your heating bill over time.

 A few notes: if you do have a larger room to heat, you'll want to pick up several (perhaps a 600 and a 400).
 If you don't want to be constantly plugging and unplugging, you can pick up a programmable thermostat outlet for your heaters to click them on at a set time.

-All in all the Cozy-Heater is on of the most energy-efficient space heaters that I've come across, and worth your time to investigate.
+All in all the Amaze-Heater is on of the most energy-efficient space heaters that I've come across, and worth your time to investigate.

 How many months per year do you require auxiliary heat?